penfwang/NMDE/README.md

 Please feel free to contact me if you have any questions or comments (wangpeng@ecs.vuw.ac.nz).

 File "main_NMDE_public" is the main procedure

+The used geatpy version in NMDE is 2.6.0.
+If your used version of geatpy is 2.7.0, please change the function ea.indicator.ndsortDED as ea.ndsortDED.